chippyash/Math-Matrix/README.md

 that are provided by Octave/Matlab, but it is certainly an opportunity for others to implement the other types provided by those libraries as required.

-In due course, the version number for this library will be bumped to 2.0.0 at which point the old classes will disappear.
+In due course, the version number for this library will be bumped at which point the old classes will disappear.
 ```
 V1.5.1 dependency update